Divorce and separation can be emotionally challenging, especially when disputes arise over beloved family pets.

 Instead, the animal will be treated as personal property, and the dispute will be dealt with using the same principles that will apply to ordinary assets such as the family car or furniture.

-Rather a court will consider who is the "rightful owner" of the animal, looking at matters such as who purchased the pet, who financially maintained it and whether it was a gift.
+Rather, a court will consider who the "rightful owner" of the animal is, looking at matters such as who purchased the pet, who financially maintained it, and whether it was a gift.

 For most pets, the financial aspect of looking after them is relatively low.
 Therefore, this won't be a consideration.

-However, some animals, such as horses, come with significant maintenance expenses, and this will need to be factored in when considering which party they should be assigned to.
+However, some animals, such as horses, have significant maintenance expenses, which must be factored in when deciding which party they should be assigned to.

 This uncertainty can intensify the difficulties experienced during separation, which is already a stressful and emotional time.